Discover Pagudpud attractions!

-Pagudpud, dubbed as the Boracay of Northern Philippines, is a coastal resort town on the northernmost tip of Luzon in the Philippines.
+Pagudpud, dubbed as the Boracay of Northern Philippines, is a coastal resort town on the northernmost tip of Luzon island in the Philippines.

 It is bounded to the south by the town of Bangui and to the east by the Cordillera Mountain Ranges.
 It has white sand beaches, scenic views, creeks, lagoons, falls, caves and other attractions.
 Aside from the magnificent shores of Saud Beach, Pagudpud has other tourist destinations, places of interest and historical landmarks.